borntofrappe/borntofrappe/src/blog/spelling-unknown.md

 ## SVG

 What happens if you repeat the exercise in SVG?
-Unfortunately, not the same thing.
-But not for lack of trying.
+Unfortunately, not the same thing, but not for lack of trying.

 ```html
 <svg viewBox="-5 -5 10 10">